nojvek/smls/README.md

 ```

 Sometimes we'd like to write many properties in one line.
 Let's make 'address' property a one liner.
-We can write values with spaces.
-The only requirement is there should be no space between '='.
+The requirement is that there should be no space between '='.
 It should always be property=val.
-We'll use this syntax for sml and sss.
+Also if value contains spaces then it should be wrapped in quotes.
+We'll use this syntax across sml and sss.

 What about paragraphs of text? '~' is for a block of text.
 They can be across multiple lines.

-'//' is for comments.
-They're ignored while parsing.
-They can be across multiple lines too as long as they are in blocks.
+'//' are for block comments.
+They can be across multiple lines as long as they are in blocks.
+'#' is for one line comments, everything after it is ignored.

 ```
 firstName John